ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 https://github.com/ISISComputingGroup/isis-filewriter has been created for an easy setup of the filewriter using docker-compose. it is hardcoded currently and requires the `file_writer_config.ini` file to be changed to point at the `_runInfo` topics manually.
 To begin with we ran it just pointing at `ZOOM_runInfo`, and it successfully wrote files containing event data.
 Steps to run the docker-compose script can be found in the `README` of the project.

-The isis-filewriter repository also contains some utility scripts for Kafka operations, as well as some test `nexus_structure` files which were used to write files using the filewriter at ISIS.
+The isis-filewriter repository also contains some utility scripts for Kafka operations, as well as some test `nexus_structure` files which were used to write files using the filewriter at ISIS. `add_data_to_runinfo` was used to write the config for all of the streams on MERLIN and successfully wrote events, histograms and some sample environment data.

-***
 ***

 ## Log of changes and updates to the filewriter deployment and configuration messages